sketch-hq/SketchAPI/docs-website/pages/plugins-releases-54.md

 globalAssets.colors = [{name: 'white', color: '#FFFFFF'}]
 ```

-Note that this doesn't work?
+Note that this doesn't work

 ```
 var globalColors = sketch.globalAssets.colors
 globalColors = ['#FFFFFF']

+// when you reassign globalColors, it doesn't reference the global colors anymore
+// But you can do globalColors.push(...) which mutates the array.
 ```

 Other useful actions